8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 1. Everyone has a portfolio.
 2. Every portfolio has 5 categories.
-3. Each category can grow and shrink independently.
+3. Each category can grow and shrink in value independently.
 4. Each category is based on characteristics, not the things inside.
 5. Things may move between categories based on historical performance.
+6. All Revenue becomes an Asset, and all Expenses start as a Liability.

 The first 2 assertions are why it's called The Universal Portfolio.